autodl-community/autodl-irssi/README.txt

 [tracker TYPE]
 #enabled =
 #force-ssl =
-#upload-wait-secs =
+#upload-delay-secs =
 #cookie =
 #passkey =
 #etc ...

 [b]enabled[/b] is optional and defaults to true.
 Set it to false to disable the tracker.
 [b]force-ssl[/b] is optional and can be set to true to force encrypted torrent downloads.
 Not all trackers support HTTPS downloads.
 Leave it blank for the default value (which is HTTP or HTTPS).
-[b]upload-wait-secs[/b] is optional and is the number of seconds autodl-irssi should wait before uploading/saving the torrent.
+[b]upload-delay-secs[/b] is optional and is the number of seconds autodl-irssi should wait before uploading/saving the torrent.
 Default is 0 (no wait).
 This option isn't needed 99.999% of the time.

 [b]Macros[/b]